108 Chinese Mythological Gods and Characters to Know About

 - Kui Xing (魁星): The Chinese God of Examinations.

 - Lu Ban (鲁班): A Chinese inventor and engineer from the Zhou dynasty.
 Nowadays revered as a patron of builders.

 - Ma Zhu (妈祖): The Chinese Goddess of the Sea.
 Also, one of the most widely worshiped Chinese goddesses in the southern coastal areas of China and Southeast Asia.
 Ma Zu is said to be the deified form of a Southern Song Dynasty Fujian villager born with the powers of prophecy and magic.
 She is also commonly referred to as Tian Hou (天后), a title which means heavenly empress.

 - Tai Sui (太岁): Tai Sui refers to the 60 personified forms of the stars opposite Jupiter during the latter’s 12-year orbit.
 In Chinese astrology, each year is always presided over by one Tai Sui.
 Those with Chinese Zodiac signs opposing the reigning Tai Sui must perform a worship ritual, or risk misfortune.

 - Tu Di (土地): Tu Di is not one god but the generic title for a whole host of earth spirits/guardians.
-They are invariably depicted as small-sized elderly men.
+They are invariably depicted as small-sized elderly men too.
 In Journey to the West, Sun Wukong always summons the local Tu Di upon reaching an unfamiliar place.

 - Wen Chang (文昌): The Chinese God of Culture, Literature, and Learning.

-- Yue Lao (月老): The old man of the moon.
-Or the Chinese God of Marriage.
-He connects couple with a magical red thread.
+- Yue Lao (月老): The “Old Man of the Moon” is the Chinese God of Marriage.
+He connects couples with a magical red thread.

 - Zhu Sheng Niang Niang (注生娘娘): The Chinese Goddess of Childbirth and Fertility.
 Worship of her is common in Fujian and Taiwan.